15 Ways to Prepare Your Garden for the Fall Season Transition

 Adjust soil pH if Necessary

-Based on the results of your soil test, adjust the pH if needed.
-Lime can be added to raise pH, while sulfur or peat moss can lower it.
+Based on your soil test results, adjust the pH if needed.
+Lime can raise the pH, while sulfur or peat moss can lower it.
 Most plants prefer a slightly acidic to neutral pH range.

 Mulch